->576 MPN/100ml (any single sample)

-- Discontinue any agricultural production use until it returns to compliance. - Examine the water source and distribution system to determine if a contamination source is evident and can be eliminated. - After remedial actions have been taken, retest the water at the same sampling point. - Continue testing daily for five days at the point closest to use. - If any of the next five samples is >576 MPN/ 100mL, repeat sanitary survey and/or remedial action. - Do not use this water system until the water can meet the outlined acceptance criteria for this use.
+Action Level Acceptance Criteria > 126 MPN/100ml (geometric mean over five samples) < 126 MPN/100ml OR (Geometric mean of 5 >576 MPN/100ml (any single sample) samples) AND Remedial Actions: <576 MPN/100ml (all • Discontinue any agricultural production use until it returns to compliance. single samples) • Examine the water source and distribution system to determine if a contamination source is evident and can be eliminated. • After remedial actions have been taken, retest the water at the same sampling point. • Continue testing daily for five days at the point closest to use.
+No further action If any of the next five samples is >576 MPN/ 100mL, repeat sanitary survey and/or necessary.
+Water may remedial action. be used in leafy green • Do not use this water system until the water can meet the outlined acceptance criteria operations as outlined for this use. in Table 2A.
+Crop testing: • If water exceeding the acceptance criteria has been used for crop production, sample and test product for STEC (including E. coli O157:H7) and Salmonella as described in Appendix C, prior to harvest. • If crop testing indicates the presence of either pathogen, do NOT harvest for human consumption.

-Crop testing:

-- If water exceeding the acceptance criteria has been used for crop production, sample and test product for STEC (including E. coli O157:H7) and Salmonella as described in Appendix C, prior to harvest. - If crop testing indicates the presence of either pathogen, do NOT harvest for human consumption.

-Best Practices for Irrigation Water from Type A Agricultural Water Uses
+567 Best Practices for Irrigation Water from Type A Agricultural Water Uses

-The following tables (2B - 2F) refer to agricultural water distribution systems and not to specific ranches, lots, fields, etc. The tables outline the metrics for overhead applications of agricultural water sourced from public/private supplies (2B), regulated recycled water and private wells (2C), treated water supplies (2D), and untreated water that is likely to contain indicators of fecal contamination (2E).
-Each type of agricultural water system must be assessed to demonstrate that the water from the source and the distribution system meet the microbial standards.
+The following tables (2B - 2F) refer to agricultural water distribution systems and not to specific ranches, lots, 568 fields, etc. The tables outline the metrics for overhead applications of agricultural water sourced from 569 public/private supplies (2B), regulated recycled water and private wells (2C), treated water supplies (2D), and 570 571 untreated water that is likely to contain indicators of fecal contamination (2E).
+Each type of agricultural water system must be assessed to demonstrate that the water from the source and the distribution system meet the 572 573 microbial standards.
 Treated water must be assessed and monitored to demonstrate that the water treatment is working as intended and that the treated water meets the microbial standard.
-Routine monitoring of microbial quality is required for all water system types, and remedial actions are required if water testing shows a system has failed to deliver water that meets the microbial standard.
-When performing remedial actions, it is the intent that all remedial steps outlined in the tables below are followed and that they are followed in the order of sequence as written.
+Routine monitoring of microbial 574 quality is required for all water system types, and remedial actions are required if water testing shows a system 575 has failed to deliver water that meets the microbial standard.
+When performing remedial actions, it is the intent 576 that all remedial steps outlined in the tables below are followed and that they are followed in the order of 577 sequence as written.
+578